Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 </figcaption>
 :::

 One thing is very clear.
-150 years has not been enough to perfect the system and we are still making adjustments as we balance a system that’s subject to shifting concerns.
+150 years has not been enough to perfect the system and we are still making adjustments as we balance a system that's subject to shifting concerns.
 There are vast differences in how these systems are governed around the world based on social views, like the priority of vehicles, bicycles, or pedestrians, or balancing personal autonomy with congestion.
 These social attitudes also shift over time in response to factors like environmental impact, or evolving views of fairness.

 At the time of writing, we seem close to proving that well-designed subsidized public transport is superior to personal transport in many cases.
 Congested cities are using freeway removal to introduce (or re-introduce) public spaces.
 This is a complete reversal of policies enacted in the second half of the 20th century, where freeway expansion proliferated.

 If the motorwagen had never been invented, what might our towns and cities look like?
-It’s almost impossible to imagine as so many of us have grown up surrounded by roads, even if we don’t own a vehicle.
+It's almost impossible to imagine as so many of us have grown up surrounded by roads, even if we don't own a vehicle.
 This is the question we must now ask in order to challenge the current state of things and create something better.
 And it would have been equally challenging for people in 1885 to imagine what the motorwagen would do to their towns, cities, and lifestyle.

 :::figure
 :img{src="/img/2026/04/portland.jpg" alt="Harbor Drive in Portland, Oregon, is an early example of freeway removal in the US."}